eppixx/buoy/README.md

 ![Screenshot of buoy](data/screenshots/dark.png)

-## Develop and install with meson and ninja
+## Installing or developing with meson and ninja
 ### Install the needed depencies

 ```bash